 Others: None

-CALL TO ORDER: The regular meeting of the Robert E Lee Soil and Water Conservation District Board of Directors was called to order on June 27, 2024 at 6:02 pm by Joetricia Humbles, Chairperson, at The Spring House Restaurant, 9789 Richmond Hwy.
-Lynchburg, VA.
+CALL TO ORDER: The regular meeting of the Robert E Lee Soil and Water Conservation District Board of Directors was called to order on June 27, 2024 at 6:02 pm by Joetricia Humbles, Chairperson, at The Spring House Restaurant, 9789 Richmond Hwy., Lynchburg, VA.

 Adopting the Agenda: Joetricia Humbles, Chairperson, requested the board review the proposed agenda.
 Motion was made to adopt the agenda (Perrow, Campbell passed 5/0)